Gibberlings3/framed/framed/readme.framed.english.txt

-v1.5.1 - updated this readme to include the changes in v1.5 in history v1.6 - new versions of the chapter text narrations built using Real-Time-Voice-Cloning and Audacity v1.7 - Tethtoril will hand the PC Gorion's scroll when they finish clearing out the catacombs when BG1NPC is installed to be more compatible with it
+v1.5.1 - updated this readme to include the changes in v1.5 in history v1.6 - new versions of the chapter text narrations built using Real-Time-Voice-Cloning and Audacity v1.7 - Tethtoril will hand the PC Gorion's scroll when they finish clearing out the catacombs when BG1NPC is installed to be more compatible with it v1.8 - added cross mod compatibility with Transitions and Sarevok's diary for Cythandria's clean-up quest

 ------------------------------------------------------------------------
 LEGAL INFORMATION